GovTechSG/purple-a11y/README.md

 If the device name contains ```(``` and ```)```, wrap the device name in single quotes when entered into the CLI.
 Please note that ```-d``` and ```-w``` are mutually exclusive.
 If none are specified, the default device used for the CLI scan is Desktop.

-For example, to conduct a website scan to the URL `http://localhost:8000` and write to `a11y-scan-results.zip` with an `iPad (gen 7) landscape` screen, run
+For example, to conduct a website scan to the URL "http://localhost:8000" and write to "a11y-scan-results.zip" with an 'iPad (gen 7) landscape' screen, run

 ```shell
 node cli.js -c 2 -o a11y-scan-results.zip -u http://localhost:8000 -d 'iPad (gen 7) landscape'